alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 ### Section 4.5: Installing packages

-Packages can be installed from a local mirror (inside the environment) of CRAN and PyPI, for challenges in Tier 2 environment or below.
+Packages can be installed from a local mirror (inside the environment) of `CRAN` and `PyPI`, for challenges in Tier 2 environment or below.
+You can install packages you need from these copies in the usual way, for example `pip install` and `packages.install` for Python and R respectively.

+Requests for additional packages may be submitted via the facilitator for Tier 3 environments and above, or if a requested package is not available from the package mirrors in a Tier 2 or below environment.
+In the latter case, please first try to find an alternative in `PyPI` or `CRAN` which can be used to the same/similar effect.
-For Tier 3 environments and above, or if a requested package is not available from the package mirrors in a Tier 2 or below environment, additional packages can be requested via the facilitator.
-If the package is not critical to the success of the project, the Research Computing teams may not process the installation - the time needed to successfully process the request and test will be taken into consideration.
+If a package request is not critical to the success of the project, the Research Computing teams reserve the right to decline the request; the time needed to successfully process the request and test will be taken into consideration.

 For each iteration of package updates, a new data science VM will be deployed into the Azure environment and you will need to access via the `Custom VM` app - please also see [Appendix A: Migrating to a new data science VM post package update](#appendix-a-migrating-to-a-new-data-science-vm-post-package-update)

 In Tier 2 or below;